-Black Friday, Cyber Monday, and even Christmas are all fast approaching and if you’ve not already thought about your marketing strategy to capture the attention of consumers and attract customers to your retail store, there is no time to waste.
+Black Friday, Cyber Monday and even Christmas are all fast approaching, so if you’ve not already thought about your Black Friday strategy, there is no time to waste.

 Yep, stocktake.
 You’ll want to know exactly what stock you have on hand.
 Knowing your stock levels will help in all aspects – stock management, sales, pricing strategy, reporting.

 A few questions to consider when evaluating your point of sale experience:

-- Depending on the size of your business, can your POS system cope with transactions quickly enough?
+- Can your POS system cope with transactions quickly enough?

 - Will you need extra cash in your float?
 Extra receipt rolls?